Frequently Asked Questions

 The Quickest Way to Comply with NIST Revision 5

-• Improve the efficiency of conducting control assessments
+• Improve efficiency in conducting control assessments

 Exposure Management and Security Validation is an approach particularly well suited to streamline compliance to the new NIST standards.
 Exposure Management and Security Validation platforms implement that approach by automating end-to-end risk assessment, thus challenging, assessing, and optimizing cyber-security posture simply and continuously and equipping security professionals with the visibility to know, control, and remediate their dynamic environment.